 Within the ocean of knowledge that is Masorah, there is a category of Hebrew letters found in the Torah scroll called “Otiot Meshunot”.
 This category can be translated as Distinct, Irregular, or Atypical Letters, and represents a sea of deep and uncharted meaning within the realm of Masorah.

-It is these letters which contain hidden meanings and timeless lessons for us, the reader.
+It is these atypical letters which have captured and held my attention since first I noticed them.
+Otiot Meshunot contain hidden truths and timeless lessons for us, the readers.
 In my research and study, I am committed to discovering and exploring the meanings of some of the most rare and forgotten of these letters, which are as old as the Torah itself.

 So come along with me on my journey of discovery and learn just how much wisdom is contained within each and every Hebrew word in the Torah scroll…one letter at a time.

 Devorah is a scholar of Jewish History and an intergenerational educator.
 She is quite fortunate, and deeply grateful, to have had the opportunity to study directly from a Torah scroll in preparation for her Bat Mitzvah.
 So enjoyable and meaningful was her Bat Mitzvah ceremony, that she was determined it should be the beginning, not the capstone, of her involvement with Judaism and with the scroll of the law itself.

 From that day to this, Devorah has been continuing to learn in order to understand, but more than that, she learns in order to teach.
 Like many generations of her family before her, she is a dedicated educator.